Beware These 12 Vulnerabilities of Wi-Fi That Put You at Risk of Dangerous Frag Attacks4 Min Well Spent

 Given how many devices are affected by this vulnerability, the entire technology industry is reliant on manufacturers’ updates to patch them.
 Vendors have been working on patches for over 9 months since Vanhoef disclosed the vulnerability.

-As this is an ongoing development, ITSG is working directly with vendors to ensure that all patches are applied when released.
+As this is an ongoing development, Next Perimeter is working directly with vendors to ensure that all patches are applied when released.
 Microsoft silently rolled out the patch that covers these vulnerabilities on March 9, 2021.
-Because all devices on our managed devices plan are patched as soon as possible, all managed Windows devices covered by ITSG already have the patches they need.
+Because all devices on our managed devices plan are patched as soon as possible, all managed Windows devices covered by Next Perimeter already have the patches they need.

-If you are unsure if your current ITSG plan covers patch management, book a 15-minute consult with our virtual CIO now.
+If you are unsure if your current Next Perimeter plan covers patch management, book a consultation with our virtual CIO now.

-If you are not yet an ITSG customer, head over to our pricing wizard to take your first step toward the swift patch management that will protect you from frag attacks, and any future vulnerabilities.
+If you are not yet a Next Perimeter customer, you may call us at 888-286-4816 to take your first step toward the swift patch management that will protect you from frag attacks, and any future vulnerabilities.

 Connect with Next Perimeter on Social Media